-Departments participating in the program.
-(Admitted students earn their degrees in the department sponsoring their admission and receive a Certificate of Graduate Study in Ecology from the University Program in Ecology.
+- Apply to one of the departments participating in the program.
+(Admitted students earn their degrees in the department sponsoring their admission and receive a Certificate of Graduate Study in Ecology from the University Program in Ecology.)